-3.1.
-Sample
+3.1 Sample

-We obtain data from numerous sources: the World Bank's (WB) World Development Indicators (WDI) and Worldwide Governance Indicators (WGI), the Global Energy Institute (GEI) of U.S. Chamber of Commerce, and the Economic Policy Uncertainty (EPU) and other indices database of Baker, Bloom, and Davis (BBD).
+We obtain data from numerous sources: the World Bank's (W.) V orld Development Indicators (WDI) and Worldwide Governance Indicators (WGI), the (lobel Energy Institute (GEI) of U.S. Chamber of Commerce, and the Economic Policy Uncertainty (LPU) and other indices database of Baker, Bloom, and Davis (BBD).
 In particular, we collect the country-level macroeconomic variables from WDI.
-Countrywise institutional quality (IQ) estimates are obtained from WGI.
+Country-wise institutional quality (IQ) estimates are obtained from WGI.
 WB offers six different governance estimates at the country level.
 Global and country specific ESR index scores are collected from GEI.
-Finally, global economic policy uncertainty (GEPU) and overall and categorical geopolitical risk (GPR) indices are obtained from BBD's website.1 Merging all these datasets leads to a final panel of 68 countries spanning over a period from 1980 to 2021.2
+Finally, global economic policy that estainty (GEPU) and overall and categorical geopolitical risk (GPR) indices are obtained BBD's rebsite.
+Merging all these datasets leads to a final unbalanced panel of 68 countries spanning over a period from 1980 to 2021.

-3.2.
-Variables and model specification
+3.2 Variables and model specification

 Our main dependent variable is economic stability, which is measured by a country's GDPG.
-We perceive economic stability from a purely macroeconomic standpoint.
+We perceive economic stability from a painty inacroeconomic standpoint.
 A steady growth in real GDP is considered among the best indicators of the financial strength and soundness of any country, which is why we use GDPG as the primary measure of economic stability at the country-level.
-A stable growth rate in GDP indicates a country's strength in terms of capital investments, labor force utilization, productivity, and consumption, which ultimately reflects the economic stability and overall wellbeing of its citizens.
+A stable growth rate in GDP indicators a country's strength in terms of capital investments, labor force utilization, productivity, and consumption, which ultimately reflects the economic stability and overall wellbeing of its citizans.
 In addition, we use the natural logarithm of country-level Z-score (LN_ZSCORE) as an alternative measure of economic/financial stability to confirm the robustness of our main findings based on GDPG.
 Our primary explanatory variable is GEI's country-level ESR index score, which measures the degree of energy insecurity a country is exposed to.
 Since these are risk index scores, a higher (lower) score indicates a lower (higher) energy security.
-These scores are constructed using historical data, government forecasts, and policies and decisions that may
+These scores are constructed using historical data, government forecasts, and policies and decisions that may positively or adversely affect a country's overall energy security.
+With the least index score of 727, the United States secures the first position among all nations, followed by New Zealand and Canada

-1 For more information about these indices, please visit: policyuncertainty.co m.
+1 For more information about these indices, please visit: policyuncertainty.com.
 The GEPU index is introduced by Davis (2016), whereas the overall and category-wise GPR indices have been developed by Caldara and Iacoviello (2022).